 2B Mindset is a new healthy lifestyle program that uses plate proportions and a designated food list to help you lose weight and make smarter choices.
-I wanted to talk to you about the 2B Mindset program and what is it, and also share a little bit about how it differs from the 21 Day Fix.
+A lot of you are asking what is 2B Mindset, so I thought I’d share a little bit about it and what my initial thoughts are.
+I’ve also updated the post to include my thoughts after trying it for a bit.

 Not all healthy lifestyle programs are the same.
 A lot of them share the same concepts which can be confusing and misleading.
 The 21 Day Fix program and the 2B Mindset program are targeted at roughly the same audience, but it’s definitely a different program.
 Let’s have a quick overview of the 2B Mindset system.